 What is APY?

-Assets appreciate through compound interest — earning interest on interest.
+Assets appreciate through compound interest — generating interest on interest.
 This “annual percentage yield” (APY) is a key metric to help you compare returns between wealth platforms and individual assets.

 APY is the annualized rate of return from an investment, factoring in compound interest that accrues or grows with the balance.
-Compound interest includes interest earned from the initial deposit plus the interest earned on that interest.
+Compound interest includes interest generated from the initial deposit plus the interest generated on that interest.

 Different Kinds of Interest: Simple Interest vs Compound Interest